EasyBrizy/Brizy-Local-Image-Resizer/DEVELOPMENT.md

 You should now have a running server!
 Visit ```localhost:7788``` in your browser.

+#### Production

-After you have successfully gone through the development process you are probably going to start a ```production``` deployment.
+After you have successfully gone through the development process you are probably going to start a production deployment.

 - ```docker build --target=production --tag=image-resizer:latest .```
 - ```docker-compose -f docker-compose.production.yaml up -d```